mhsabbagh/green-recorder/README.md

 This is a recording sample using this program: [https://www.youtube.com/watch?v=RxXetUgtvrw](https://www.youtube.com/watch?v=RxXetUgtvrw)

 **REMEMBER:** This is the first public version.
 It's in its very early stages.
-Please be patience.
+Please be patient.

 ## Download